 The tax burden in 2012 amounted to EUR 28.4m.
-The decline in the income tax expenses is due to the lower assets on tax loss carryforwards.
+The decline in the income tax expenses is due to the lower assessment base and the recognition of deferred tax assets on tax loss carryforwards.
 After deducting the income tax, the Group net profit (profit after tax for the period) amounted to EUR 123.2m, at precisely the same level as in the previous year.
 Thus earnings per share remained constant at EUR 1.82 for the 2012 financial year.